 Xcode is Apple’s development environment for their operating systems macOS, iOS, tvOS, and watchOS.
 If you want to develop software for Apple products you will need this programme.

 MySQL is a famous open source relational database that is used widespread by websites to store data.
 For web development you may need a local instance of MySQL running.
+This article explains how to install MySQL on macOS with Homebrew.

 LaTeX is the standard in academic writing, especially for mathematical and natural sciences.
 LaTeX is open source software and also available for Mac.